 (c) Environmental Returns

-- The 12 properties acquired from Bournemouth Ace in 2019 did not comply with the Decent Homes Standard.
-Sandbourne committed to bring them up to standard including fitting new heating systems, which are more environmentally friendly than the older ones. - Electric heating systems were upgraded in 12 properties in the year. - Seven new, more efficient, gas boilers were installed in the year. - Windows and external doors were upgraded in 14 properties in the year.
+- Electric heating systems were upgraded in 14 properties in the year. - Four new, more efficient, gas boilers were installed in the year. - Windows and external doors were upgraded in seven properties in the year.

 (d) Asset Management Strategy